reidmorrison/semantic_logger/docs/api.md

 logger.trace "Low level trace information"
 ~~~

-All loggers and appenders will by default use the global `SemanticLogger.default_level`
+All loggers and appenders use the global `SemanticLogger.default_level` by default
 unless they have been explicity set to another level.
 In which case changing
 `SemanticLogger.default_level` will not affect that particular logger or appender.